Murder of Poon Hiu-wing: Proposed surrender to Taiwanese authorities

 The decision to withdraw the extradition bill leaves Hong Kong authorities few options to send Chan to Taiwan to stand trial.
 On 18 October, days before Chan was to be released, the Hong Kong government released a statement reiterating that they have no jurisdiction over Chan's alleged crimes in Taiwan, and they have no grounds to extend his sentence, implying that Chan could walk free after his release.
 On the other hand, the statement said Chan expressed willingness to surrender himself to Taiwanese authorities, and has asked the Hong Kong government to help make proper arrangements.

 Taiwan initially refused this arrangement, citing the need to have a judicial assistance agreement with Hong Kong so it can obtain key documents relating to the case.
 In addition, the Taiwanese government under the ruling Democratic Progressive Party (DPP) expressed scepticism at Chan's willingness to surrender, suspecting it to be a Chinese ploy to dilute Taiwan's claim to self-rule by denying it a formal channel to negotiate with Hong Kong.
 It is suspected that Taiwanese president Tsai Ing-wen, who had long supported the protesters in Hong Kong against the extradition bill, was sensitive to issues relating to sovereignty as the 2020 Taiwan presidential elections drew close.
 The DPP's response drew fire from the opposition Kuomintang, who accused the Tsai administration for politicising a judicial issue.
 Hong Kong's authorities dismissed Taiwan's scepticism as "nonsense".

 One day before Chan's release, Taiwan reversed its position and offered to take him back, but insisted that he be escorted by Taiwanese officials sent to Hong Kong.
-This solution would imply more judicial autonomy for Taipei, but the Hong Kong rejected the offer, emphasising Taiwanese officials have no law enforcement power in Hong Kong.
+This solution would imply more judicial autonomy for Taipei, but Hong Kong rejected the offer, emphasising Taiwanese officials have no law enforcement power in Hong Kong.